CodeWithJV/holochain-challenge-1/README.md

 </details>

+Have a look through `CreateJoke.svelte` and see how the `createJoke` function is implemented.

+Given we can get the author of an entry through the create action, why might we want to store the creator field int he entry as well?

 #### 5. Select each DHT cell inside the dht-cell panel.

 You will notice that the source chain of each cell is different.
 The cell of the Agent who created the joke, contains an **entry** and its corresponding **create action**, and the other cell will not have this.